Jor-Diaz/PruebaTecnica-GD/README.md

 ## About The Project

-- 👨🏽‍💻 This is my develop for the job of Full Stack Developer.
+- 👨🏽‍💻 This is my develop for the job of Full Stack Developer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>